Home

 Emma, I agree with you about all the conflicting information available about this breed.
 Some of it is pure misinformation.
 For instance, there are several websites that report that the Coton only needs to be bathed once a year.
 Well, anyone with a Coton will tell you that's ridiculous.

 Black Cotons - The unacceptable status you hear about comes from the show ring.
 Even that is not all across the board.
-The CTCA welcomes the all three color varieties of the breeds, but apparently the French do not accept any black markings.
+The CTCA welcomes all three color varieties of the breeds, but apparently, the French do not accept any black markings.
 Of course, if you don't show your dog, it's not an issue.
-The black Cotons do seem harder to find and often the black markings will fade or even go away completely by the age of 2.

 Good luck with your Coton search.
 Because there's a lot of conflicting info, make sure to ask your breeder lots of questions.
 Here are some sample breeder questions that may help.